Production of the James Bond films: Octopussy (1983)

-In 1980 United Artists, which had provided much of the funding for the Bond films, fell into financial difficulties following the box office failure of Heaven's Gate (1980), bringing uncertainty to the future of the funding.
+In 1980 United Artists, which had provided much of the funding for the Bond films, fell into financial difficulties following the high production costs and subsequent commercial failure of Heaven's Gate, bringing uncertainty to the future of the funding.
 The situation was resolved in May 1981, when Metro-Goldwyn-Mayer acquired United Artists.

 Following For Your Eyes Only, Roger Moore had expressed a desire to stop playing James Bond.
 His original contract had been for three films, a requirement fulfilled with The Spy Who Loved Me.
 Subsequent films had been negotiated on a film-by-film basis.
 The producers engaged in a semi-public quest for the next actor to play Bond, which would be for Octopussy.
 However, when Kevin McClory announced his re-working of Thunderball as Never Say Never Again, the producers re-contracted Moore in the belief that an established actor in the role would fare better against McClory's choice of Bond, Sean Connery.
 Before For Your Eyes Only had been released, Albert Broccoli had asked John Glen to return and direct Octopussy.
 George MacDonald Fraser wrote an initial treatment that was extensively revised by Michael G. Wilson and Richard Maibaum.

 First unit filming began on 10 August 1982 at the Berlin Wall crossing point Checkpoint Charlie, although the second unit had already been at work for a few weeks, filming scenes for a mid-air fight sequence.
 The Monsoon Palace served as the exterior of villain Kamal Khan's palace, while scenes set at the palace of titular character Octopussy were filmed at the Lake Palace and Jag Mandir.
 Bond's hotel was the Shiv Niwas Palace.
 In England RAF Northolt, RAF Upper Heyford and RAF Oakley were the main locations.
 Scenes set at the Karl-Marx-Stadt railways scenes were shot at the Nene Valley Railway, while studio work was undertaken at Pinewood Studios and 007 Stage.
 Filming finished on 21 January 1983.
 John Barry returned to score, having passed on For Your Eyes Only for tax reasons.
 While Barry wrote the title song, "All Time High", Tim Rice wrote the lyrics and the song was performed by Rita Coolidge.

 Octopussy had its premiere on 6 June 1983, four months before the October release of Never Say Never Again.
 From its budget of $27.5 million, Octopussy took $183.7 million at the box office, a figure which saw it surpass the takings of its Connery-led rival, which took $160 million.